I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

-Whenever I'm having trouble falling asleep, I watch Japanese candy-making videos on YouTube.
+Whenever I'm having trouble falling asleep, I sometimes watch Japanese candy-making videos on YouTube.
 These videos are quiet and make nice sounds, such as crinkling, stirring, and pouring, all of which can easily put you to sleep.
 Making the candies seemed like a fun activity, so I decided to buy a kit online and try it myself.

 The Kracie Popin’ Cookin’ kits are the most popular candy brand featured on YouTube.
 You can buy everything from gummies to donuts to sushi, etc. Each kit comes with all of the supplies you need to make one of these treats, and though the instructions are in Japanese, there are visual guides to help you along as well as individual packets for each ingredient and pre-measured containers for each step of the process.